Crsarmv7l/My-TTGO-Watch/README.md

 - Optimize BLE for Amazfish weather.
 Some sort of timer to set BLE to "Stay on" for a certain amount of time, then go back to just wakeups.
 Should help battery life since it is only 10H with "stay on" enabled which keeps it out of deep sleep.
 - Optimize message format for the way Amazfish sends messages

-All other features on the watch side are untouched and remain the same as with Sharandac's firmware (eg calc, IRremote, etc. Anything not wanted can be commented out/removed on compile)
+All other features on the watch side are untouched except the removal of some apps that I dont use or wont work with Amazfish, but they can be added back in directly (eg calc, IRremote, etc. Anything not wanted can be commented out/removed on compile)

 DISCLAIMER: This is very much a work in progress and my coding isn't fantastic or elegant.
 I take no responsiility for any damage caused by you running this firmware.
 It shouldn't damage anything, but if you are concerned feel free to go through the code.
 I run this firmware myself on a TTGO T-watch 2020 v1 with Amazfish 2.0.3 on SailfishOS 4.2.